superrcoop/stashit/README.md

 Description
 -------------------

-Safely secure henyting in your online Journal
+Safely secure henyting in your online Journal.

 Getting Started !
 -------------------